-Aviation photography is one of the most adrenaline packed fields to work in!
-It’s fast, fun and full of challenges.
-From static planes, ground to air or air to air, each area possess its own obstacles and its own rewards.
-On this page you’ll find helpful tips, some basics, more advanced techniques and a few stories.
+Aviation photography is one of the most adrenaline-packed fields to work in!
+It’s fast, fun, and full of challenges.
+From static planes, ground to air, or air to air, each area possesses its own obstacles and its own rewards.
+On this page, you’ll find helpful tips, some basics, more advanced techniques, and a few stories.
 You can find links to all my blog posts covering aviation topics in the past as well as my aviation weekly discussion.
 Over time there will be videos and more.

-A busy background, people moving around the plane, parked by a hangar or even inside a hangar, these kind of elements make it harder to get good static images.
+A busy background, people moving around the plane, parked by a hangar, or even inside a hangar, these kinds of elements make it harder to get good static images.
 A great answer to this scenario is to use a long lens such as a 70-200 or 200-400 which will help isolate the background, eliminate unwanted elements and allow you to stay further away from the aircraft which makes it easier for others to work as well.
 Keep in mind also that a long lens can help get detail shots which are imperative for editorial work.
-I do use wide angle lens but that often depends on how interesting the sky is.
+I do use a wide-angle lens but that often depends on how interesting the sky is.

-When it comes to ground to air photography, again a long lens is preferred because generally you just can’t get as close.
-Isolating background isn’t as big a deal since generally the background is blue sky unless you plan your shoots around cloudy sky days which add a lot more drama and is what I recommend.
-But at an airshow you get what you get.
+When it comes to the ground to air photography, again a long lens is preferred because generally you just can’t get as close.
+The isolating background isn’t as big a deal since generally, the background is blue sky unless you plan your shoots around cloudy sky days which add a lot more drama and is what I recommend.
+But at an airshow, you get what you get.
 Proper long lens technique is critical for sharp images!
 Elbows tucked in and twisting at the trunk is proper.
-Above all you have to practice because your muscles will not remember that motion unless you practice.
-Now when I say long lens I mean 200-400, 500 or even 600mm.
-I don’t hand hold the 600 but there have been times, like above, when that long lens on a tripod came in handy.
-I don’t like using tripods because I then have to carry it, so my go to is the 200-400 on a Nikon Black Rapid Strap but as I said there have been times when that tripod is needed.
-Lastly with ground to air and going into air to air, your shutter speed needs to be under 1/250th of a second to get a blurred prop.
-For slower aircraft or those that have two blades it needs to be even less going down so far as say 1/30th of a second.
+Above all, you have to practice because your muscles will not remember that motion unless you practice.
+Now when I say long lens I mean 200-400, 500, or even 600mm.
+I don’t handhold the 600 but there have been times, like above, when that long lens on a tripod came in handy.
+I don’t like using tripods because I then have to carry it, so my go-to is the 200-400 on a Nikon Black Rapid Strap but as I said there have been times when that tripod is needed.
+Lastly with the ground to air and going into air to air, your shutter speed needs to be under 1/250th of a second to get a blurred prop.
+For slower aircraft or those that have two blades, it needs to be even less going down so far as say 1/30th of a second.

 When it comes to equipment, firstly a good set of David Clark headset and a harness with a pigtail to strap yourself to the plane.
 If you don’t have them and you are serious about this, get them.
 If you’re not sure if you’re going to need them, well that’s aviation for you.
 It’s always better just to bring them along.
 In case you are wondering a pigtail is a strap that connects you to the plane.
-I use an adjustable one that is 4 feet long and can go down to less then a foot.
+I use an adjustable one that is 4 feet long and can go down to less than afoot.
 You can find them at any mountain climbing gear shop.
-Also a pair of bright orange gloves is useful for hand signals.
+Also, a pair of bright orange gloves are useful for hand signals.

 For camera gear, I go light with one body and one lens.
-Usually it’s the D5 and 70-200 but depending on the shoot it could also be the 24-70.
-Now if I’m doing video there might be a second body.
-Either way both have straps and are strapped to me using carabiners.
+Usually, it’s the D5 and 70-200 but depending on the shoot it could also be the 24-70.
+Now if I’m doing a video there might be a second body.
+Either way, both have straps and are strapped to me using carabiners.
 Safety is key!!
 Nothing loose and nothing that can fly out of the plane.
-At the end of the day the most important thing is getting down safely to have a beer.
+At the end of the day, the most important thing is getting down safely to have a beer.
 The images are extra.

 Aviation Blog Posts